 An evergreen shrub with showy yellow flowers.
 Grow in moist, organically rich, acidic, well-drained soils in part shade to full shade.
 Prefers part shade locations.
 Suckers.
 Zones 5-8.

-*Maple trees (Nearly all varieties of Maple, except for the Asian ornamental varieties)
+*Maple trees (except for the Asian ornamental varieties)

 Maples are a great source of pollen.
 Easily grown in average, medium moisture, well-drained soil in full sun to part shade.
 Best in fertile, slightly acidic, moist soils in full sun.
 Grows poorly in compacted, poorly drained soils.
 Intolerant of road salt.
 Generally intolerant of urban pollution.
 Zones 4-8.